Skip to main content

 A line of fixed configurations with local disk and balanced vCPU:RAM ratio, suitable for most DBMSs.
 We recommend using this lineup if you do not know the load profile.

 Intel® Xeon® Scalable or AMD EPYC™ processors are used.
-See the table below to view processor frequencies in different configuration lines Processors.
+See the Processors table to view the processor frequencies of the different configuration lines.

-To see the performance and throughput of the drives in the different lines, see the table below Performance and throughput.
+See the Performance and Throughput table to see the performance and throughput of the drives in the different product lines.

 Number of vCPUsRAMLocal disk